Ontotext-AD/graphdb-replay-tool/README.md

         --middleware graphdb-mw.sh --output-http {target_server_or_lb}:7200 \
         --output-http-track-response
 ```
-**Important:** For this use case, you must make sure, that the tool will not capture its own
+> :warning: **Important:** For this use case, you must make sure that the tool will not capture its own
-requests, as an endless loop will result.
+requests, as doing so causes an endless loop.
 If you specify "--input-raw :7200" in the example
 above, the tool will have no means of telling its own requests to {target_server_or_lb} apart, because
 they are going to the same port.